smaeyama/mzprojection/fortran/README.txt

   split ensembles of the analyzed time-series data f(t)^i into correlated and uncorrelated parts with regard to the variable of interests u(t)^i.

-  [Reference: S. Maeyama, T.-H. Watanabe, to be published in J. Phys.
-Soc.
-Jpn.]

 ### How to use ###